frattalab/PAPA/docs/output_docs.md

 - `exon_number` - gene ID for interval computed by Stringtie (if novel) or extracted from reference GTF (if annotated)
 - `Start_ref` - Start coordinate(s) of matching reference exon (if an extension event) or intron (if a 'spliced' event).
 If multiple matching reference exons, the coordinates are comma separated
 - `End_ref` - End coordinate(s) of matching reference exon (if an extension event) or intron (if a 'spliced' event).
 If multiple matching reference exons, the coordinates are comma separated
-- `event_type` - inferred 'event type' for novel last exon isoform.
-Can take on the following values:
+- `event_type` - inferred 'event type' for last exon isoform.
+See above mentions for description of possible values
-  - *first_exon_spliced* - most gene-proximal distinct last exon (i.e. it is the 'shortest' last exon isoform)
-  - *internal_exon_spliced* - distinct last exon that is not most proximal/distal with respect to gene
-  - *last_exon_spliced* - most gene-distal last exon
-  - *first_exon_extension* - novel 3'end extension of an annotated first exon (i.e. a 'composite' or 'bleedthrough' event)
-  - *internal_exon_extension* - novel 3'end extension of an annotated internal exon (i.e. a 'composite' or 'bleedthrough' event)
-  - *last_exon_extension* - novel 3'end extension of an annotated last exon (i.e. a 3'UTR extension)
 - `gene_name` - Only present if interval originates from annotation.
 Redundant with *ref_gene_name*
 - `region_rank` - takes on *first*, *internal* or *last*, based on the position of the last exon isoform in the gene (first = 5'most, last = 3'most)
 - `transcript_id_ref` - Only present if interval originates from annotation.
 Redundant with *transcript_id*